weka/csi-wekafs/selinux/README.md

 # Add SELinux support

 ## Overview
-Security-Enhanced Linux (SELinux) is a Linux kernel security module that provides a mechanism for supporting access control security policies, including mandatory access controls (MAC).
+Security-Enhanced Linux (SELinux) is a Linux kernel security module designed to enforce access control security policies, including Mandatory Access Controls (MAC).

+This section applies exclusively to SELinux-enabled deployments that are not based on the Red Hat OpenShift Container Platform (OCP).
+In OCP environments, all required configurations are automatically handled.

+The purpose of this section is to address permission issues that prevent containers from accessing objects stored on the WEKA cluster.

 To add SELinux support, perform the following procedures: